scdrake config internals

 list:

-Note the beginning -
+Note the beginning - creating the unnamed list

 and indentation of values of the named list.
 This YAML is